 The DSL or DDSL should liaise with the three safeguarding partners and work with other agencies in line with WT.
-"NPCC - When to call the police" can assist the DSL or DDSL understand when they should consider calling the police and what to expect when they do.
+"NPCC - When to call the police: guidance for schools and colleges" (npcc.police.uk) can assist the DSL or DDSL understand when they should consider calling the police and what to expect when they do.
 If the School has questions about any police investigation, it will ask the police.
 The DSL or DDSL will also be responsible for liaising with the senior mental health lead and, where available, the Mental Health Support Team, where safeguarding concerns are linked to mental health.
 The DSL and DDSL should be confident as to what local specialist support is available to support all children involved in sexual violence and sexual harassment and be confident as to how to access this support when required.